The Hardware Abstraction Layer allows you to operate event-based cameras and access their features in a hardware-agnostic way.

 As mentioned above, the communication with a camera device is handled by the plugin itself, hence the first step is to load the relevant plugin.

-Metavision HAL plugins are searched in the following folders:
+Metavision HAL plugins are searched in the following folders (listed by order of priority):

 /usr/lib/metavision/hal/plugins/by default on Ubuntu OS)